Using Light in Photography

 Other times, however, your subject may be made up mostly of light tones (or colors) with few middle or dark tones.
 And some subjects may be mostly darker tones with very few light areas.

 As you become more adept at seeing light you’ll start to see how much light can influence your images.
-Both the quality of light and the direction of the light can have a profound effect on the subjects you photograph.
+Both the quality and the direction of the light can have a profound effect on the subjects you photograph.

 In the next article we’ll discuss the Quality of Light in Photography.